Codecademy/docs/content/css/concepts/position/terms/static/static.md

 ## Example

-This example demonstrates static positioning of HTML elements.
+This example demonstrates the static positioning of HTML elements.

 Here is the HTML code: